Tweir195/software-design-final-project/README.md

-# The World of Water: An Eduational Animation
+# The World of Water: An Educational Animation
 This is our final project for Olin College's Software Design class Spring 2018.
 We are making an educational animation for children about the environment and water.
 ### To run the animation
 * You must install pygame using:  sudo apt-get install pygame